-2.b) Gravitational aether as a state of physical matter
+2.b) Global Aether as a state of physical matter

 According to Global Mechanics, the definition of gravity is that it is the first state of physical matter and the one with the highest symmetry.
 The total symmetry of a structure of non-radial reticular matter is purely theoretical because it does not seem to be present in physical reality.

 The above definition of gravity as a state of physical matter implies a change of paradigm in Modern Physics, so it is convenient to keep an open mind while trying to understand the essence of the proposal and not to search for little mistakes.
 For example, whether the shape of the reticule of the structure of matter has one particular form or another is not important, as long as it fits the required properties of the model, and as long as the model explains the physical reality in a way that makes more sense than that of other models.
 In this case making a minimum amount of sense would be enough, since the forces at a distance are difficult to justify from a scientific point of view, not to mention physical dimensions in other worlds or contractions of space or time themselves.

 The Standard Model of Quantum Theory depends on points in space with emerging, virtual, or mathematical properties.
 In the current philosophy of science, the word "emergent" justifies unexplained phenomenon, avoiding magical or religious arguments, as in the case of the generally accepted Theory of Evolution, by Charles Darwin.